 State Aid to New York's Cities and Villages is Underfunded

-Unrestricted state aid to local governments - formerly known as revenues sharing, now known as Aid and Incentive for Municipalities, or AIM - is state aid provided to all of New York's cities, towns and villages.
+Unrestricted state aid to local governments - formerly known as revenue sharing, now known as Aid and Incentive for Municipalities, or AIM - is state aid provided to all of New York's cities (outside of New York City), towns and villages.
 For decades, the original revenue sharing formula - intended to redistribute state tax revenues to municipalities that do not have the tax base or the taxing authority to generate these revenues on their own - has been annually disregarded and various constraints have been imposed on the overall level of state aid to local governments.

 In 1988-89, revenue sharing peaked at $1.1 billion.
 Faced with large deficits in the late 1980s and early 1990s, the state reduced revenue sharing by approximately 50% between 1988-89 and 1992-93 when it hit a low of $532 million.
 Revenue sharing to cities (excluding New York City) fell from $294 million in 1989 to $163 million in 1992.
 These sharp decreases forced local officials to turn to the property tax for additional revenue to support essential municipal services.

 Unrestricted aid in 2014-15 totals approximately $715 million.
 The last increase in AIM funding came in 2008-09 and since that time, AIM funding to cities (outside NYC), villages and towns has decreased by $50 million, or 7%.
 New York City's AIM funding - totaling $328 million - was completely eliminated in SFY 2010-11.